A full review of the Dynamic Neural Retraining System (DNRS)

 Unlike DNRS which is recorded in the founder’s home, it’s recorded in the mountains in Switzerland.
 Like DNRS, it also offers a free positive online healing community (they do a Facebook group) and add-on one-on-one coaching with trained practioners.

 It is focused on calming the limbic system and is apparently very meditative.
+While there is a wealth of material, it is less structured than DNRS (ie it doesn’t strongly encourage the 1 hour daily commitment).
 The cost is $349 USD.
 The price includes the online program and a 12-week webinar with the founder.
 I have heard it is the “most gentle” program and is quite thorough, which can be a good fit for many people.
+I’ve heard it really explains the role of the limbic system well.

 DNRS, Gupta, and ANS Rewire come with nice complementary guided meditations.

-Dr. Cathleen King’s Creating Calm course & Primal Trust Mentorship
+Dr. Cathleen King’s Regulate course (formerly called Creating Calm) & Primal Trust Mentorship

 You may have seen my powerful interview with Dr. Cat on my YouTube.
 She healed from over a decade of severe chronic illness including CFS and Lyme and transformed from a lifetime of trauma patterns.
 Her programs complement DNRS well and go deeper.